Metroid Prime 3: Corruption: Sequels

 A spin-off, Metroid Prime: Federation Force, was developed by Next Level Games and released for the Nintendo 3DS in 2016.
 In 2017, Nintendo announced Metroid Prime 4 for Nintendo Switch.
 Eurogamer reported that Prime 4 was being developed by Bandai Namco Studios.
 Unsatisfied with the progress, in 2019 Nintendo announced it had restarted development under Retro Studios.
-In 2024, Nintendo revealed a trailer and the title Metroid Prime 4: Beyond, with a release year of 2025.
+In 2024, Nintendo revealed a trailer and the title Metroid Prime 4: Beyond.
+It was released on December 4, 2025.